 Justis Mitchel

-The UNC School of Ed has something for everyone.
-Whether you’re looking to take a class to fill up your schedule on a topic your interested in, or applying to a program that focuses on working closely with other people and developing you as a young professional, the School of ED can offer that.
+The UNC School of Education has something for everyone.
+Whether you’re looking to take a class to fill up your schedule on a topic your interested in, or applying to a program that focuses on working closely with other people and developing you as a young professional, the School can offer that.
 I’ve been surrounded by people who are so passionate in so many different areas, and my professors have really embraced these passions to allow us to be confident in ourselves and our abilities to change the world.

 Sydney Gutierrez

-The School of Education has taught me so much over these four years but the most important thing I've learned is to never stop learning.
+The UNC School of Education has taught me so much over these four years but the most important thing I've learned is to never stop learning.
 All of the professors, administration, and students in this school have a passion for learning and it shows in everything they do.